Russia proposes 6-month cross-border aid renewal for Syria – KION546

 Associated Press

-UNITED NATIONS (AP) — Russia has agreed to continue humanitarian aid deliveries from Turkey to rebel-held northwest Syria for six months — not a year as many U.N.
-Security Council members, Secretary-General Antonio Guterres and over 30 organizations are seeking.
+UNITED NATIONS (AP) — Russia has agreed to continue humanitarian aid deliveries from Turkey to rebel-held northwest Syria for six months — not a year, as many U.N.
+Security Council members, Secretary-General Antonio Guterres and over 30 organizations want.
 Currently, aid has been delivered through one crossing for a year.
-That expires Friday.
+That expires Sunday.
 The U.N.
-Security Council is scheduled to meet Thursday morning to vote on a resolution to continue cross-border deliveries.
+Security Council has scheduled a vote for Thursday to vote on a resolution to continue cross-border deliveries.
 Former International Criminal Court chief prosecutor Luis Moreno Ocampo warned Wednesday that approving cross-border deliveries to northwest Syria, council members “could find themselves materially supporting a U.N.-designated terrorist organization.”